muge-segmen/h2db-demo/README.md

 Endpoints:

-POST /initializeDB: additional endpoint to create a new DB and create tables that are needed for the project and also create and grant table rights to user roles. this endpoint is used to initialize and set up desired DB at the beginning of the project.
+POST /initializeDB: additional endpoint to create a new DB, create tables that are needed for the project, and also create and grant table rights to user roles. this endpoint is used to initialize and set up desired DB and MUST be called at the beginning of the project to provide the requirements.

 POST /login: connects to the db with the given credentials. inputs: String customerName, String password.
 As a response db connection established.
 All the following endpoints required a db connection, so this method should be called at the very beginning.